docsforadobe/after-effects-scripting-guide/docs/other/shape.md

 **Description**

-An array containing each feather point’s mask path segment number (section of the mask path between vertices, numbered starting at 0).
+An array containing each feather point's mask path segment number (section of the mask path between vertices, numbered starting at 0).

-#### NOTE
-Values are stored in the array in the order that feather points are created.
+?> **Note:** Values are stored in the array in the order that feather points are created.
 Move a feather point to a different segment by changing both its segment number (this attribute) and, optionally, its [featherRelSegLocs](#shape-featherrelseglocs) attribute value.

 **Type**